simplytesthere/docusaurus-base/docs/Contact_Info.md

 What entails a “specific description”?
 Providing as many details as possible about your issue!

-For example, instead of saying "My computer is slow.", say something like "My computer is slow to boot up." or "When I'm using the internet, my pages take a long time to load."
+For example, instead of saying "My computer is slow.", be particular about when it’s slow.
+For example, say something like "My computer is slow to boot up." or "When I'm using the internet, my pages take a long time to load."
 The more information ITS has upfront, the quicker we can resolve your issue.

 ## Contact Info